MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P6-Gameplay-Scene/content.md

 > ![Vector direction](../Tutorial-Images/vector_impulse.gif)
 >

-Next you multiple this by `10` to ensure you hit the penguin with enough force to make it fly!
+Next you multiply this by `10` to ensure you hit the penguin with enough force to make it fly!
 Please feel free to play with these values.

 Run your game...
 Your penguins should hopefully fly across the screen now.